zapboy216/Ai-Driven-Software-Firm/README.md

-## An Example Website for a Software Development Firm, Site Uses AI integration
+##  Website for a Software Development Firm, Site will Use AI copilot and Next.js